jmottster/newton/README.md

 #### Instructions

 This is a space-level gravity and collision simulator.
-At the center is a sun mass blob, and orbiting it are randomly created Earth to Moon mass blobs.
+At the center is a sun mass blob, and orbiting it are randomly created Earth to Jupiter mass blobs.
 This simulation uses real space level values for distance, mass, velocity, and acceleration.
-The size of the blobs are exaggerated, of course, and distance is scaled when rendered on the screen. :D Time is sped up to about 600 hours per second.
+The size of the blobs are exaggerated, of course, the sizes are proportional to each other, as well as optionally the center blob as the sun (default makes the center blob smaller in proportion than real space).
+This can run with real size proportions (but blobs are so small, you can only see one at a time, if you can find any other than the center blob -- just like real space). :D Time is sped up to about 600 hours per second.

 This is a prototype, a proof of concept.
 Thus, it's not very interactive yet, it's just showing what it can simulate.
 However, there are some controls here while you watch it go.